NechamaSopher/book-store-server/README.md

 ## Payment Service

-The payment service is integrated using a Stripe - third-party API.
+The payment service is integrated using Stripe - third-party API.
 To process a payment, include the payment details in the order creation endpoint.